 Mileage is not inflated but updated as prescribed by the Inland Revenue Department.

-Budget forecasts were developed on the basis of the inflationary split set out in the Statement of Proposal for User Fees and Charges, approved for consultation by council resolution inflation different than the assumed rate.
+Budget forecasts were developed on the basis of the inflationary split set out in the Statement of Proposal for User Fees and

-The actual activity revenue Likelihood: Low is influenced by rates of
+The actual activity revenue is influenced by rates of inflation different than the assumed rate.